hslzr/dnd/README.md

 * Tailwind CSS

-The seed file is one big copyright violation, this is not for profit or public use.
+The seed file is one big copyright violation, this is a student project and not for profit or public use.

 # main tasks
+Implement Secondary Spell Lists (db adjustment) Implement customModifiers (db adjustment)
 Fill out the seed with remaining classes, subclasses, backgrounds, and feats Implement Feats
 Different methods of stat assignment